The intrinsic formality of $E_n$-operads: The reduction to graph homology

 \subsection{The definition of Koszul deformation complexes revisited}

-We use a general notion of Hopf $\Lambda$-operad which is dual (in the categorical sense) to the structure of a Hopf $\Lambda$-cooperad which we consider in the previous sections.
+We use a general notion of Hopf $\Lambda$-operad which is dual (in the categorical sense) to the notion of Hopf $\Lambda$-cooperad that we consider in the previous sections.
 We just drop the connectedness condition of cooperads $\COp(1) = \kk$ when we deal with operads.
 We only require that our objects $\POp$ vanish in arity zero $\POp(0) = 0$.
 We refer to~\cite[\S I.2]{FresseBook} for a detailed definition of the structure of an augmented $\Lambda$-operad in the general context of symmetric monoidal categories.
-Recall simply that the underlying diagram structure of an augmented $\Lambda$-operad $\POp$ is defined by restriction operations $u^*: \POp(l)\rightarrow\POp(k)$, which we associate to the injective maps $u: \{1<\dots<k\}\rightarrow\{1<\dots<l\}$, and which are duals to the corestriction operations of~\S\ref{Background:LambdaCooperads}.
+Recall simply that the underlying diagram structure of an augmented $\Lambda$-operad $\POp$ is defined by restriction operators $u^*: \POp(l)\rightarrow\POp(k)$, which we associate to the injective maps $u: \{1<\dots<k\}\rightarrow\{1<\dots<l\}$, and which are duals to the corestriction operators of~\S\ref{Background:LambdaCooperads}.

 In what follows, we also consider (contravariant) $\Lambda$-collections, underlying our $\Lambda$-operads, which are dual to the (covariant) $\Lambda$-collections consider in the previous sections.
 We just use the name `$\Lambda$-collection' to refer to these objects.
-We drop the adjective contravariant in general since the notion which we consider is usually clearly specified by the context.
-We still drop the connectedness conditions of~\S\ref{Background:Collections} when we deal with (contravariant) $\Lambda$-collections underlying $\Lambda$-operads.
-We generally only assume that our objects vanish in arity zero.
+We drop the adjective `contravariant' in general since the notion that we consider is usually clearly specified by the context.
+Recall simply that, in the book~\cite{FresseBook}, the contravariant $\Lambda$-collections are just called `$\Lambda$-sequences, while the covariant $\Lambda$-collections are called `covariant $\Lambda$-sequences' (see~\S\ref{Background:Collections}).
+We also drop the connectedness condition of~\S\ref{Background:Collections} when we deal with (contravariant) $\Lambda$-collections underlying $\Lambda$-operads.
+We just assume that our objects vanish in arity zero in general.